alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-03-25-MachineLearning-Notebook - 2.markdown

 - Independence of errors
 - Lack of multicolinearity - [is a phenomenon in which two or more predictor variables in a multiple regression model are highly correlated, meaning that one can be linearly predicted from the others with a substantial degree of accuracy](https://en.wikipedia.org/wiki/Multicollinearity)

-For categorial variables, we need to transform them in dummy binary variables, but not include all of them in the regression model - dummy variable trap.
+For categorial variables, we need to transform them in dummy binary variables, but *not include all of them in the regression model - dummy variable trap*.
 The idea is that if we include all the categories in the multiple regression we break the rule of lack of multicolinearity.
 Afterall, if a value does not belong to a category, it will belong to another.
 The rule is "always omit one dummy variable".

 Methods for building a multiple regression model: